Association française pour l'information scientifique: Purpose

 Independent of all pressure groups, it rejects any concession to sensationalism, disinformation and complacency regarding the irrational.

 Publication

 AFIS publishes a quarterly magazine Science et pseudo-sciences ("Science and pseudosciences").
 According to the association, the magazine had 1400–1500 subscribers and a readership of 1400–2800 per issue in 2010.
 In 2010, the sale of the magazine delivered a revenue of €82,232 for production costs and €60,125 for postage costs.
-Engineer and physicist Sebastien Point is a member of AFIS and of the magazine.
+Engineer and physicist Sébastien Point is a member of AFIS and of the magazine.
 He has also written for the English magazine Skeptical Inquirer about free energy and chromotherapy, and about wrong beliefs surrounding electromagnetic radiations.

 Controversies

 Astrology

 When Élizabeth Teissier's dissertation Situation épistémologique de l'astrologie à travers l'ambivalence fascination/rejet dans les sociétés postmodernes ("Epistemological Situation of Astrology across the Ambivalence of Fascination/Rejection in Postmodern Societies") was accepted at the Paris Descartes University in April 2001, it caused an uproar within the scientific community.
 The AFIS took the initiative to critically analyse Teissier's thesis.
 It turned out to be a plea for astrology, presented as a sociological study, and did not comply with any academic standards for a dissertation.
 The analysis was conducted by a group of astrophysicists and astronomers (Jean-Claude Pecker, Jean Audouze and Denis Savoie), sociologists (Bernard Lahire and Philippe Cibois), a philosopher (Jacques Bouveresse) and specialists of pseudosciences (Henri Broch and Jean-Paul Krivine).
 Teissier rejected the criticism of the contents of her sociological dissertation, and branded the AFIS as the "Taliban of culture."